All aboard! Biden to help Amtrak mark 50 years on the rails - WTMJ

 Amtrak President Stephen Gardner said earlier financial assistance from Biden’s pandemic relief plan has allowed the rail service to recall 1,200 employees who had been furloughed to compensate for revenue lost after travelers began avoiding public transportation.

-Ridership is returning to pre-covid levels, including reservations for summer travel, Flynn said.
-He attributed the rebound to the availability of COViD-19 vaccines and people’s desire to travel.
+Ridership is returning to pre-COVID-19 levels, including reservations for summer travel, Flynn said.
+He attributed the rebound to the availability of vaccines and people’s desire to travel.

 Biden’s lifelong association with Amtrak began soon after rail service began in May 1971.
 Amtrak was formed after President Richard Nixon signed the Rail Passenger Service Act in 1970.